 According to Marco Antonio Reyes Lugardo, a researcher at UNAM's University Program for Asian and African Studies (PUEAA), the exchange between America and Africa has a long history, spanning 500 years and encompassing elements of music, cuisine, and language.
 A significant moment for Afro-descendant recognition in Mexico was the Durban Conference in South Africa in the early 21st century, against discrimination and racism.
 But before that, native people and communities in states like Guerrero and Oaxaca did a lot to show that they were descended from Africans.

-In 2019, the Congress of the Union approved an addition to the second constitutional article to recognize the existence of Afro-Mexicans as part of the pluricultural of the nation.
-And INEGI's 2020 census showed that two out of every 100 people consider themselves Afro-descendants, which represents two percent of the country's total population.
-Just over 50 percent are concentrated in six states: 303,923 live in Guerrero; 296,264 in the State of Mexico; 215,435 in Veracruz; 194,474 in Oaxaca; 186,914 in Mexico City; and 139,676 in Jalisco.
+In 2019, the Mexican Congress added a provision to the second constitutional article, recognizing the existence of Afro-Mexicans as part of the nation's pluricultural identity.
+INEGI's 2020 census showed that 2% of the country's population, or two out of every 100 people, identify as Afro-descendants, with over 50% concentrated in six states: Guerrero, the State of Mexico, Veracruz, Oaxaca, Mexico City, and Jalisco.

 According to Reyes Lugardo, "mestizaje" was once the pride of Mexico, but the struggle for Afro-descendant liberation and recognition has been ongoing for a long time.
 Racism is built into the way the Mexican economy works.
 It shows up as "pigmentocracy," where a person's skin color determines where they stand in the social pyramid of Latin America.